UnofficialJuliaMirror/MirrorUpdater.jl/README.md

 ### Step 5

+In the "General" section of the Travis settings page, turn ON the switch to the left of "Limit concurrent jobs."
+Then, enter `1` in the box to the right of "Limit concurrent jobs."

+*This step is important.
+You must limit the concurrent jobs to 1.
+If you do not, then you will probably trigger the API rate limits for GitHub, GitLab, and/or Bitbucket, which will cause your Travis jobs to fail.*

+### Step 6

 In the "Environment Variables" section of the Travis settings page, [add a new environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) with name equal to `GITHUB_BOT_PERSONAL_ACCESS_TOKEN` and value equal to `my-github-bot-personal-access-token`. **Make sure that the "Display value in build log" option is turned OFF.**

-### Step 6
+### Step 7

 In the "Cron Jobs" section of the Travis settings page, [create a new cron job for your fork](https://docs.travis-ci.com/user/cron-jobs/#adding-cron-jobs).
 For "Branch", select `master`.
-For "Interval", select whatever you like (I recommend `daily` or `weekly`).
+For "Interval", select `daily`.
 For "Options", select `Always run`.

 **Congratulations, you have finished this section.**